FY 2017

 Certified Projects (General Category)

-Environmental Protection of Fushimi Fukakusa and Higashitakase River and Jizo Bon Project Ryukoku University, Higashitakase River Environmental Protection and Jizo Bon Project Team
+Environmental protection and Jizobon project in Fushimi Fukakusa and Higashi Takase River Ryukoku University Higashi-Takase River Environmental Protection and Jizobon Project Team

-it has been said that the local community has collapsed and traditional events have become a formality, the involvement of students in community activities near the university has led to active exchanges among local residents and the revitalization of the area.
-In the past two years, we have been involved in the revitalization of traditional events and environmental issues in the river basin where they are held, and have achieved some results.
-In the future, we will spread this activity not only within one town but also in other towns in the river basin.
-By participating in the resolution of local problems, we will lead to learning and growth.
+There is talk of the collapse of local communities and the hollowing out of traditional events, but by getting students involved in local activities near the university, local residents have been able to interact more and the area has become more active.
+Over the past two years, the students have been involved in revitalizing traditional events and addressing environmental issues in the river basin where the events are held, and have achieved some success.
+In the future, they plan to expand this activity beyond just the town to other towns in the river basin.
+By participating in solving local problems, they hope to learn and grow.

-Dig up the potential of bamboo!
-Takeyukai Taketori Monogatari Kyoto University of Education Takeyukai
+Uncover the potential of bamboo!
+The Tale of the Bamboo Cutter by Taketomokai Kyoto University of Education Chikuyukai

 [Kyoto University of Education]

-Kyoto University of Education is located, also has neglected bamboo forests, and due to the overgrowth of bamboo and overgrown bamboo and overgrown bamboo and miscellaneous trees, it is dim and airy, and the bamboo forest is becoming unhealthy.
-Therefore, the purpose of this project is to firstly let people know the cultural and historical background of bamboo in Kyoto, second, to promote the rediscovery of the charm of bamboo by showing new ways of using it and its usefulness, and third, to develop teaching materials using Kadomatsu that takes advantage of the strengths of bamboo lantern illumination and education as a new culture in the region.
+The bamboo forests in Fushimi ward, where Kyoto University of Education is located, have been left unattended, and due to the overgrowth of bamboo, fallen bamboo, and overgrown trees, the area is dark, has poor ventilation, and is becoming unhealthy.
+Therefore, the purpose of this project is, first, to let people know about the cultural and historical background of bamboo in Kyoto, second, to encourage people to rediscover the charm of bamboo by showing new ways to use it and its usefulness, and third, to develop educational materials using bamboo lanterns as a new culture in the region and Kadomatsu, taking advantage of the strengths of the University of Education.

 Kyoto Bunkyo University Bus Tours Kyoto Bunkyo University Bus Tours